 Is HackerYou registered as a Private Career College?Yes!
 We were approved as a registered Private Career College under the Private Career College Act, 2015 in December of 2016.

 I have no prior coding experience.
 Is the Bootcamp right for me?Applicants to the Web Development Immersive will be required to successfully complete a technical assessment in HTML & CSS, so students will have to have some existing coding experience to be eligible for the program.
-A great way to prepare for the Bootcamp is our part-time Intro & Advanced Web Development courses.
+A great way to prepare for the Bootcamp is our part-time Fundamentals & Advanced Web Development courses.
 Those courses will give students an extremely strong foundation in HTML5, CSS3 and responsive design which will help prospective students complete the challenge easily and ensure they’re prepared for a program as rigorous as the Bootcamp.
-While our part-time courses are not mandatory as a prerequisite, students who complete the part-time Intro & Advanced Web Development courses prior to applying for the Bootcamp are eligible for a $2000 scholarship.
+While our part-time courses are not mandatory as a prerequisite, students who complete the part-time Fundamentals & Advanced Web Development courses prior to applying for the Bootcamp are eligible for a $2000 scholarship.

 What percentage of graduate students are employed in the field of study?Almost 100% of our graduates seeking full-time employment are hired within three months of graduating the program.